-Nutrient input data can be viewed in HELCOM PLC reports (e.g. HELCOM 2012, HELCOM 2013d and HELCOM 2015) and in the annual Baltic Sea Environmental Facts sheet (e.g. Svendsen & Gustafsson, 2019) and from the HELCOM PLUS database.
+Nutrient input data can be viewed in HELCOM PLC reports (e.g. HELCOM 2012, HELCOM 2013d and HELCOM 2015).

 Trend analysis and statistical processing

 Annually reported data on riverine and directs inputs are quality assured and approved by national data reporters and data assurers.
 Assessment dataset for 1995-2015 based on the reported data was established after expert reviewing and filling data gaps in.
 Riverine data are flow normalized for individual rivers.
 Input from unmonitored areas aggregated and normalized for sub-basin.
 EMEP delivered actual and climate normalize annual nitrogen deposition data.
 For information about normalization of airborne and flow normalization of waterborne input data, see Annexes 9.3 and 9.4 of the PLC-5.5 report (HELCOM 2015) and Larsen and Svendsen (2013).